htc-ccis2591/js-library-project/README.md

+Leaflet is a javascript library that uses vector data to dynamically zoom in and out of any image.
+It is especially useful with maps.

 # js-library-project
 For this assignment each student will learn to use a different JavaScript library and create a sample project that shows it's features.